 We will read various texts, including selections by Hemingway, Orwell and Malraux, as well as related essays.
-One contemporary novel in English and one translated Spanish novel will also be assigned.
+Poetry (translated) by Garcia Lorca, a contemporary novel in English and one translated Spanish novel will also be assigned.
 We will screen four films, produced by Spaniards since the late 1980s.

-We will visit sites in Granada such as the García Lorca Center and sites tied to the Civil War's battles and events.
-A field trip to Madrid will include visits to sites made famous during the war and also the Reina Sofia Museum, where Picasso's famous painting "Guernica" memorializes the Fascist bombing and destruction of a beautiful and historic Basque town.
+We will visit sites in Granada such as the García Lorca Center and locations tied to the Civil War's battles and events.
+A field trip to Almeria will include visits to sites made famous during the war as well as architecture built in the period of Moorish rule in Spain.
 We will also travel down the coast to Algeciras and across to Morocco, where ferries go to Tangier and, more relevantly, Ceuta, where Franco and his forces crossed over to the mainland to begin his campaign against the Republican government.